mesosphere/marathon/README.md

 and a list of recipes for launching applications that test specific Marathon features.

+### Running the development Docker

+Build tip:

+    docker build -t marathon-tip .

+Run it:

+    docker run marathon-tip --master local --zk zk://localhost:2181/marathon

+If you want to inspect the contents of the Docker:

+    docker run -i -t --entrypoint=/bin/bash marathon-tip -s

 ## Marathon Clients

 * [Ruby gem and command line client](https://rubygems.org/gems/marathon_client)